savitha91/SpeechToImg_AttnGAN/README.md

 ## About This Project
 This project is a part of Data Science Incubator (Summer 2020) organized by Made With ML.
 We constantly look for better models.
 We welcome your contributions and please contact us if you do!

-The core idea behind the project is to use the app as a visualisation tool while planning house constructions, where the requirements like "Design a room with x-y-z dimensions , yellow walls, TV placed at middle of the wall.." can be told by the customer and the app shows an image with the requirements given by the user.
+The core idea behind the project is to use the app as a visualisation tool while planning house constructions, where the requirements can be given by the customer(record the voice) and the app shows an image of the same.

 #### On-going task
 1. The current state of the project is it works fine for Birds images, working on ObjectGAN model trained on COCO dataset to generate random image with multiple objects